-Patrons and Matrons
+Patrons and Matrons (BOT – of Trustees)

-- Public Relations & Social media
+- Marketing, Public Relations & Social Media

-- Audit, Budget, Finance and Facilities
+- Audit, Budget, Finance, and Facilities

 Roles and Responsibilities of the Chairman of the Board

-Using such tools as the board agenda and parliamentary procedure, the chairman of the board works with the CEO in defining the board’s responsibilities and setting the strategic direction for the chamber.
+Using such tools as the board agenda and parliamentary procedure, the chairman of the board works with the CEO in defining the board’s responsibilities and setting the strategic direction for the Chamber.
 The board expects the board chair to know and understand the bylaws and policies and to make sure that the board operates on a policy level.

 As in most governance structures, much of the board’s work happens in committees.
-To that end, the board chair serves as ex-officio member of all committees.
+To that end, the board chair serves as an ex-officio member of all committees.

-Roles and Responsibilities of the Trustee Secretary
+Roles and Responsibilities of the Board Secretary

-The board secretary maintains all of the chamber’s documents and records and makes them available for review by the board and bodies that regulate the chamber.
-The chamber maintains the articles of incorporation, bylaws, employee contact lists, financial records and other records.
+The board secretary maintains all of the Chamber’s documents and records and makes them available for review by the board and bodies that regulate the Chamber.
+The Chamber maintains the articles of incorporation, bylaws, employee contact lists, financial records, and other records.
 Some of the records are confidential, so the board develops policies for who may access specific records, and under what circumstances they would allow it.

 Working in conjunction with the board chair, the secretary must also file any required documents with the government as needed for compliance by the designated deadlines.
-The board chair and secretary have signing authority for legal documents, such as contracts, checks and credit applications on behalf of the chamber.
+The board chair and secretary have signing authority for legal documents, such as contracts, checks and credit applications on behalf of the Chamber.